kraggio/ReactNotes/README.md

 # ReactNotes
-This will contain notes and applications that are walked through in Udemy's React course
+This will contain info from Udemy's React course